MESkit public website

 Summary

 UI clicks and natural-language commands both resolve to typed tool functions.
 Those functions validate inputs and execute against Supabase-backed ISA-95 tables.
-Agent runtime logic and transport layers remain composable around that stable core.
+Intelligence layer logic and transport layers remain composable around that stable core.

 Four-layer design